-Due to COVID-19 the Stress Free Zone will be operating remotely for the Fall Semester, 2020.
+Due to COVID-19 the Stress Free Zone will continue operating remotely for the Spring Semester, 2021.
 Please stay connected with us through Facebook and Instagram as we continue to offer mindfulness practices daily for Pitt students.
 Also check our Classes & Workshop page for weekly events and classes.

 The Stress Free Zone (SFZ) is a space where students can learn and regularly practice evidence-based, mind/body stress reduction skills.
 These skills are primarily taught through mindfulness meditation, a form of attention training which involves an intentional, non-judgmental observation of the present moment.

 Stress in the Mind/Body

 Stress manifests in many ways.
 In the body, stress can be experienced as tight muscles, headaches, increased heart rate, and heat.
 In the mind, stress can be experienced as racing thoughts, worrying, sadness, irritability, even anger.

 SFZ mindfulness services teach skills for working with the mind/body system in ways that not only help us feel better in the moment but also help increase awareness of mental habits that keep us locked into reactive, unhelpful behaviors.
 With increased awareness we can begin to break those habits and experience some freedom from them.

 The research-supported benefits of a regular mindfulness practice extend beyond stress reduction and include:

 • Decreased stress levels